COVID-19 Response and Resources » VCS Covid-19 Guidelines for SY 22-23

 • If your child tests positive, please complete the appropriate survey:

-• The minimum isolation period for a positive case is 5 full days, with conditions attached.
+• The minimum isolation period for a positive case is 1 full day after the date of symptom onset or a positive test (whichever comes first).

 • Day 0 is the date of symptom onset or the date the positive test was collected (whichever is first).

-• In order to exit isolation after 5 days, individuals will need to meet the following conditions:
+• In order to exit isolation, individuals will need to meet the following conditions:

 • Be symptom free or have greatly improved symptoms (e.g., a small lingering cough or slightly stuffy nose) and be fever free for at least 24 hours without the use of medication.